Deimos-like binding to IUP, Portable graphical User Interface

 The "C-ish" interface/"Deimos"-like binding is ready for IUP, CD and virtually for IM.

-The "D-ish" interface/wrappers (to be supplied by files iup/iupplusD.d, cd/cdplusD.d and im/im_plusD.d) is not yet available/work in progress.
+The "D-ish" interface/wrappers (to be supplied by files iup/iupplusD.d, cd/cdplusD.d and im/implusD.d) are [WIP] work in progress.

 The bindings require callback functions to have nothrow attribute.

 The accompanying dub.json cares for a basic/minimum set of binaries for IUP usage (libiup.so/iup.dll, libiupcontrols.so/iupcontrols.dll and usage of a replacement libftgl.so on Linux; the all-in toberenameddub.json being the other extreme).
 This requires, that files concerned (libftgl.so on Linux or import libraries on Windows) are placed within folder /lib substructure.
 There are README files for more information.
-Depending on what features are used by an application, more binaries may be required, to be specified in the apps dub.json, together with version identifieres (if applicable; they get passed to the binding) and a /lib folder for an application on Windows.
+Depending on what features are used by an application, more binaries may be required, to be specified in the app's dub.json.

-Some C-examples are translated to D code, look at dir examples/C or examples/tutorial (make shure, the D files have access right execute and You have rdmd) and run e.g. ./list2.d (They are suitable for Linux users and must be slightly adapted by Windows user (README)).
+Some C-examples have been translated to D code: cd to directory examples/C or examples/tutorial (make shure, the D files have access right 'execute' and You have rdmd) and run e.g. ./list2.d (The examples use cmdfile, applicable as is for Linux), to be adjusted for Windows).

 Have fun with IUP from D